badosa/JSON-stat/utils/fromcsv.md

 ### Return Value

-It returns an object in the JSON-stat format with *class* "dataset".
+It returns an object in the JSON-stat format of class "dataset".
 This object can be processed by JJT.
 On error it returns *null*.